 This chart shows the various groups a troop is connected to and the support surrounding them.
 As you can see, the girl is the center of the structure!

-Volunteers will often partner with their service unit teams (see the next page for service unit roles) and council-staff members, including community development managers, troop support managers, and program and partnership managers, for support!
+Volunteers will often partner with their service unit teams (see the next page for service unit roles) and council-staff members, including community development managers and program managers, for support!

 Belonging to a Service Unit